IBM-Cloud/docs/toolchains/toolchains_using.md

 You can add and configure tool integrations for your toolchain.

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Overview**.
-1. To see a list of tool integrations to add, click the add button (+).
+1. To see a list of tool integrations to add, click **Add a Tool**.
 1. Click a tool integration that you want to add.
 1. Enter any required information to configure the tool integration.
 1. Click **Create Integration** to add the tool integration to your toolchain.